shabbir-bharmal/docmail-laravel/README.md

             "DocumentType" => "A4Letter"
         ];

-Exaple code how to send a docmail
+Exaple code how to send a mailing
 ---------------------------------

         $data = [